UFC 307: Pereira vs. Rountree Jr.: Predictions & Analysis

 All-Rounder

-Dolidze is rated at 1546 — 290 points above Holland's 1257.
+Dolidze is rated at 1555 — 180 points above Holland's 1375.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Dolidze rides a 3-fight win streak into this one.

 A few statistical edges stand out.
 Holland throws significantly more leather — a 1.4 sig. strike per minute gap.
 Holland is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Holland has tighter striking defense, making opponents miss more often.

 The Pick: Kevin Holland over Roman Dolidze.
-The model gives Holland a slight nod at 60% — this could easily go either way.
+The model gives Holland a slight nod at 61% — this could easily go either way.
+The market implies 42% for Dolidze, but our model sees only 39%.
+That 4-point gap favoring Holland is worth watching.

 Kayla Harrison vs Ketlen Vieira